-Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths,
+Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths

 "This is just devastating for us," said Kevin McAleenan, the commissioner of U.S. Customs and Border Protection, in an interview earlier this week with CBS This Morning.

-"We've got over fifteen hundred emergency medical technicians that have been co-trained as law enforcement officers.
+"We've got over 1,500 emergency medical technicians that have been co-trained as law enforcement officers.
 They work every day to protect the people that come into our custody," McAleenan said.
 "We're doing dozens of hospital trips every single day with children that have fevers or manifest other medical conditions."

 Up and down the border, volunteer doctors and nurses are also struggling to care for migrant parents and children after they've been released from federal custody.